Code-Institute-Submissions/my-second-milestone-project-1/README.md

 ## Acknowledgment

-I chose this project from a list of other proposed projects by the Institute.<br>
+* I chose this project from a list of other proposed projects by the Institute.<br>
-Special thanks to Maranatha Ilesanmi - my mentor - for his objective view of this Milestone 2 project which he has helped<br> me a lot to review, re-structure and suggested solutions to my pertinent questions.
-I also thank the tutors of the institutes<br> for their assistance whenever I run out of clue.
-Also, I am grateful to all colleagues in Slack perticularly, the peer review<br>
+* Special thanks to Maranatha Ilesanmi - my mentor - for his objective view of this Milestone 2 project which he has helped<br> me a lot to review, re-structure and suggested solutions to my pertinent questions.<br>
+* I thank the tutors of the institute for their assistance whenever I run out of clue.
+* I am grateful to all colleagues in Slack community particularly, the peer review section for their objective criticism.<br> thank you all.
-section, thank you all.
-I also want to acknowledge Rex van der Spuy the author of the textbook - Foundation Game Design<br> (with HTML5 & JavaScript).
+* I also want to acknowledge Rex van der Spuy the author of the textbook - Foundation Game Design (with HTML5 & JavaScript),<br> the textbook that inspired my choice of this project.
+* Finally, I thank all the members of staff of the institute especially, the Student Care Unit for their support.

 ## Disclaimer